eeue56/derw/README.md

 # Name

-derw which means oak.
-Oak is one of the native trees in Wales, famous for it’s long life, tall stature, and hard, good quality wood.
+derw (/ˈdeːruː/, Welsh “oak”) is one of the native trees in Wales, famous for it’s long life, tall stature, and hard, good quality wood.
 An English speaker might pronounce it as “deh-ru”.